 • Discriminate on the basis of race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or national origin, disability, pregnancy or maternity, religion, political affiliation, covered veteran status or marital status.

 ACT reserves the right to audit its vendor’s compliance with this Policy.
 The vendor will allow ACT or any of its representatives or agents access to its facilities and all relevant records.
 The vendor will accommodate ACT’s requests to access the vendor’s records and facilities when ACT’s business requires immediate access to the same.
 Vendor also agrees to cooperate with ACT to investigate any Forced Labor allegations against ACT or any of ACT’s customers.

 To mitigate Forced Labor issues, this Policy also applies to the vendor’s sub contractor(s).
 This Policy shall be flowed down to all sub-tier subcontractors, including staffing agencies and other providers of contract labor.
 The vendor is fully responsible for ensuring compliance by any such sub-contractor(s).

 Any employee who becomes aware of a violation of this Policy, or who has questions about the Policy, should contact the ACT Compliance Officer or VP of Human Resources.
 ACT expects employees to report any witnessed behavior not deemed to be consistent with our Company Policy immediately.
-In addition, an employee may anonymously call our Company Hotline at 423-262-1499 to leave a message or e-mail at http://intranet.acttoday.com/Suggestion.
+In addition, an employee may anonymously call our Company Hotline at 423-262-1499 to leave a message, submit a message via our Company Intranet, or e-mail email@example.com.
 Concerns will be investigated promptly.